 Step 5: I flipped the canvas over again so I could paint the bottom.
 I wrapped the painting around the sides, too, which creates a neat effect.
 And it’s a great way to avoid deciding on a frame (although I have some tips on that).

 You should know, I suffer for my art.
 When I first picked up this canvas to get to work, I narrowly missed touching the giant centipede lurking inside.
 I threw down the canvas, phoned and harassed Hubby at work (looking for centipede squashing tips, I guess?
 It is officially his job), then took anther look and the centipede seemed to have vamoosed.
-Not entirely convinced, I poked at the canvas with a roller extension rod (much the way in which toddlers whack at things in an uncoordinated fashion) and out he popped.
+Not entirely convinced, I poked at the canvas with a stick and out he popped.
 Why do they like to run toward me?
 Shudder.

 If you’re new to Dans le Lakehouse, check out my DIY Projects Gallery for other DIY art ideas.